NullDev/Telegram-AI/README.md

 <hr>

 **Disclaimer**: <br>
 This API provided by us (NullDev) is public, but comes with zero warrenty.
 We cannot ensure uptime.
 However, we still try to keep all of our API's online!
+Also, there is no guarantee that the computed output is correct.

 ## The bot itself: